 - respond to a request to get or delete all data about your users,

-- and automatically delete all old data you don’t need.
+- and automatically remove all old data you don’t need.

 (Use GDPR checklist, for example, if you need a more precise list.)